How the council can help

 The council must help if you're legally homeless or threatened with homelessness.

-You are 'threatened with homelessness' if you're likely to be homeless within the next 8 weeks or you've received a section 21 notice from your landlord.
+- you're likely to be homeless within the next 8 weeks

 How much help you get depends on your circumstances - you may get housing or personal advice to help you find or keep your home.